 There were several Bühl brothers, including at least two who were interested very early in aviation.
 Since they lived near Lake Constance, where Zeppelin was headquartered, they were often attending aviation-related events.
 Ernie would often tag-along with his older brothers.
 His oldest brother was Fritz, who, according to an interview* that Ernie gave later in his life, “was a mechanic involved in early airplane experiments in Germany.” (*article - Eddington’s Buehl Airfield Home to Oldtime Flying Dutchman.).
 We have located a wartime record, evidently dated 1914, that confirms Fritz then was assigned to the Luftstreitkräfte (Air Force), Flieger-Ersatz-Abteilungen Aviator spare department);bayer.
 Flieger-Ersatz - Abteilung 1 (Schleißheim) (Bavaria, Aviator replacement - Division 1 (Schleißheim)).
 Fritz remained in Germany following World War I, and ended up serving in the Nazi army during World War II.
-This photo (at the right) is dated 1936.
+The photo at the right was taken in 1919.

 According to Karl's daughter, Anneliese, Karl's first contact with aviation came when he was a boy.
 He would often go to Friedrichshafen, where Graf (Count) Zeppelin built his airships.
 Karl had contact with one of Zeppelin's sons.
 It is notable that Ernie's first job was at Graf.
 The Bühl brothers also attended aviation events in their area.
 The first direct contact with airplanes we know of occurred at an airshow in Freiburg in 1910.
 It seems that Karl and Fritz attended, and it is likely that Ernie came along.